Randoseru

 A randoseru (ランドセル) is a firm-sided backpack made of stitched firm leather or leather-like synthetic material, most commonly used in Japan by elementary schoolchildren.
-Traditionally it is given to a child upon beginning her/his first year of school, whereupon the child uses the same bag until grade 6.
+Traditionally it is given to a child upon beginning their first year of school, whereupon the child uses the same bag until grade 6.
 The term is borrowed from the Dutch ransel or German Ranzen meaning "backpack".

 A similar system is used in Western schools.
 However, compared to Japanese randoseru, such as Schulranzen from Germany and Boekentas from the Netherlands, many of them are simpler and lighter in material.